biobakery/metawibele/README.md

 	```

 	* File name: `$OUTPUT_DIR/$BASENAME_proteinfamilies_annotation.taxonomy.tsv`
-	* These files report the detailed information about taxonomic annotation.
+	* This file includes the detailed information about taxonomic annotation (TSV format file).
 	* `$BASENAME_proteinfamilies_annotation.taxonomy.all.tsv` shows the taxonomic information at each taxonomic level.